-Delivering health in some of the worlds’ worst crises through mobile clinics and medical teams
+Delivering health in some of the worlds’ worst crises through mobile clinics and paramedics teams.

 The World Health Organization (WHO) and its many partners regularly deploy diverse mobile clinics and medical teams to reach people cut off from access to health services.
 For many people access to these mobile clinics and teams may be their only source of health care.

-Below are series of photos illustrating some of the ways WHO uses mobile clinics and medical teams in emergencies.
+Below are a series of photos illustrating some of the ways WHO uses mobile clinics and paramedics medical teams in emergencies.